tc39/notes/meetings/2019-03/mar-28.md

 TST: I meant to say that if this agreement had been made, that was a mistake.
 I also want to say there's a bit of an odd precedent with separators where they were demoted from Stage 3 to Stage 2, where implementers said we're not going to fix this until we figure it out.

-LBR: Just as TST has said, we should be consistent in our communication how stable something is.
+LEO: Just as TST has said, we should be consistent in our communication how stable something is.
 I possibly missed that there was any blocker, but the work I did was in very good faith and I'm sure the implementers are very good at following this too.
 It's difficult to follow just by details in the notes and we should be very clear in our communication about stage advancement and demotion.
 That communication can vastly be improved and should affect any other proposal.

 DE: Thank you for the consensus for the numeric separators and I'm sorry for the delay that caused.